-Recently members of the public have questioned if the current application process is sufficient to assure residents understand the implications of single-story zoning.
+Recently members of the pubic have questioned if the current application process is sufficient to assure residents understand the implications of single-story zoning.
 There is a suggestion that a more rigorous application process, such as an independent poll of property owners by staff, would better validate interest by property owners in the proposed zoning district.
 Based on the feedback, staff modified the administrative process and requested that property owners confirm with the City their interest or opposition to the rezoning request.
-Staff mailed a letter to each property owner asking to confirm the status of their participation in the application.
+Staff mailed a letter to each property owner asking to confirm the status of their participation in the application; results of the polling are: